lzq114514/test/README.md

 Step 3: Generate VCF from PGGB
 Run:

-bash
-复制代码
-python3 3gfavcf.py data/ninanjie ninanjie1 CP
+`python3 3gfavcf.py data/ninanjie ninanjie1 CP`
 Description:

 ninanjie1 is the prefix of the reference genome FASTA file used in PGGB